 JOSEPH SUPPLIES FOOD BUT KEEPS A HOSTAGE FOR BENJAMIN

 On the third day Joseph proposes a plan to his brothers, opening with the words, “I fear God.”
 “If you are honest men, let one of you be confined in your place of detention, and the rest of you, go and bring food to satisfy the hunger of your households, and come back with your youngest brother.
 Thus will your words be proven true, and you will not die.”
 They agree to the proposal.
-They also speak among themselves and tie their current misfortune to their previous mistreatment of their brother: “All of this is happening to us because we witnessed his suffering and his entreaties to us, and we ignored it all.”
+They also speak among themselves, tying their current misfortune to their previous mistreatment of their brother: “All of this is happening to us because we witnessed his suffering and his entreaties to us, and we ignored it all.”
 Says Reuben to his brothers: “Did I not plead with you not to sin against the boy, and you did not listen?
 Now punishment is being demanded for his blood!”

 The brothers do not know that Joseph understands what they are saying, as he keeps an interpreter between them.
 He moves away from them and weeps.
 Then he returns to them and speaks with them.
 He takes Shimon and binds him before their eyes.
 Joseph orders that their bags be filled with grain, that their money be returned secretly to each man’s sack, and that they be given provision for the journey.
 Thus it is done, and they carry their rations on their animals as they depart from there.

 When they stop for the night, and each man opens his sack to provide fodder for his ass, he sees that his money has been restored.
 As each one shares his finding with the other brothers, they become distraught, each one trembles, and they wonder, “What is God doing to us?”